akshayramesh8/Unlocking_Player_Data/README.md

 ### 🔗Deep Correlation & Relationship Analysis
 1. Is there a relationship between session duration and player level progression?

-2. How does player engagement, measured by average playtime, differ across genres—and how does it align with purchase behavior?
+2. How does player engagement, measured by average playtime, differ across genres?

-3. For each genre, how do playtime and engagement levels differ between players who have made purchases and those who haven't?
+3. How does perceived game difficulty influence player engagement and long-term retention?

-4. How does perceived game difficulty influence player engagement and long-term retention?
+4. For each genre, how do playtime and engagement levels differ between players who have made purchases and those who haven't?

 5. What factors drive achievement unlocking: total playtime, session frequency, or player experience level?